 We carry only the best quality timber – Perswood Specialty is a mark of distinction and our guarantee of beauty and durability.
 These are but some of the species we carry.
-If you are looking for something more unique.
-Contact our sales staff and we will be happy to attend to you personally.
+If you are looking for something more unique, chat with us or contact our sales staff.
+We will be happy to attend to you personally.

 3,680 on the Janka hardness scale

 Known for its hard and robust nature, Ipe hardwood is generally dark and rich in colour.

 Ipe walnut can vary from light yellowish tan with green overtones to almost blackish brown.
 It exhibits a large range of colouration when freshly milled.

 Golden Teak is a strong wood that adds warmth to any space.
 The understated elegance of Golden Teak's creamy golden sapwood and unique dark-streaked heartwood is breathtaking.